• Latest

 • Discover the 90 acres of acclaimed Formal Gardens and over 2000 acres of “Capability” Brown Parkland.

-• Take a miniature train ride to The Pleasure Gardens, a designated family area with a giant hedge maze, butterfly house, and an adventure playground.
+• Take a miniature train ride to The Pleasure Gardens, a designated family area with a giant hedge maze, a butterfly house, and an adventure playground.

 • The absolute splendor of Britain’s Greatest Palace is revealed via a year-round program of tours, exhibitions, experiences, and events.